-AXU entered into silver purchase agreement (the SPA) with Wheaton Precious Metals Corp. (formerly Silver Wheaton Corp.) in October of 2008.
+AXU entered into a silver purchase agreement (the SPA) with Wheaton Precious Metals Corp. (formerly Silver Wheaton Corp.) in October of 2008.
 It was amended March 29, 2017 and on August 5, 2020 the McQuesten claims were subject to the silver sale provisions of the SPA.

-On May 24, 2017, Banyan entered into a 3-stage option and joint venture agreement with AXU and its wholly owned subsidiaries, AKHM and ERDC for the 73 claims of the McQuesten Property (Table 4-1).
-Banyan has the right to earn 100% interest in the McQuesten property, with Banyan having the election to joint venture at 51% and 75%.
+On May 24, 2017, Banyan entered into a 3-stage option and joint venture agreement with AXU and its wholly owned subsidiaries, AKHM and ERDC for the 73 claims of the McQuesten Property (Table 4-5).
+Banyan has the right to earn 100% interest in the McQuesten property, with Banyan having the election to joint venture at 75%.
 In May 2022, VGCX purchased Alexco's underlying interest and with that purchase the option terms for Banyan to earn 75% and 100% and Banyan made the required payments in December 2023 to fully earn 75%.

-The claims are in process to be registered as owned 75% by Banyan with the Yukon Mining Recorder.
+The claims are registered as 75% owned by Banyan with the Yukon Mining Recorder.
 In order to earn 100% interest, Banyan must complete a Preliminary Economic Assessment and pay VGCX \$2 M in cash or shares (at Banyan's election) within a further two years (December 2025).
-The 100% interest would be subject to Banyan granting a 6% NSR royalty, with buybacks totalling \$7M to reduce to a 1 % NSR on Au and 3% NSR on Ag.
+The 100% interest would be subject to Banyan granting a 6% NSR royalty, with buybacks totalling \$7M to reduce to 1 % NSR on Au and 3% NSR on Ag.